Core

 - find(query_object)

-check file of the first backend loaded to understand the structure of the objects in this list
+Refer to the first loaded backend’s documentation to understand the structure of the objects in this list

 - find_cell(query_object, row=False)

-Find cell function that searches for all cells which match the ‘query_object’ in first loaded backend.
+Find all cells that match the query_object in the first loaded backend.

-If False, then the value of the cell that matches ‘query_object’ is included in return
+If False, includes only the value of the matching cell

-check file of the first backend loaded to understand the structure of the objects in this list
+Refer to the first loaded backend’s documentation to understand the structure of the objects in this list

 - find_column(query_object, range=False)

-Find column function that searches for all columns whose names matches the ‘query_object’ in first loaded backend.
+Find all columns whose name matches query_object in the first loaded backend.

-check file of the first backend loaded to understand the structure of the objects in this list
+Refer to the first loaded backend’s documentation to understand the structure of the objects in this list

 - find_helper(query_object, return_object, start, find_type)